The Third (tertius) Volitional Argument for the Existence of God

 The story or melody did not exist prior to the creative moment, yet the building blocks and mental faculties required to conceive and process them did exist as the cause.
 This process begins with an inspired moment of a creative concept, which is then shaped by thoughts within the mind.
 For this concept or thought to be realized, it must be followed by the will (volition) to bring it into actuality.
 Human minds are entities that can create immaterial forms.

 Summary: For immaterial entities to come into existence it 1. needs a cause and 2.
-But it can come into existence ex-nihilo – out of nothing i.e., been created
+But it can come into existence ex-nihilo – out of nothing i.e., being created

 Human Creative Thoughts